What is a cough?

 Your provider may ask:

-- What kind of work you do or did.
+- What kind of work you do.

 - How long you have been coughing.